New Democratic Party of Manitoba: Provincial election of 1969

-The NDP won 28 of 57 seats in the 1969 election and formed a minority government after gaining the support of maverick Manitoba Liberal Party Member of the Legislative Assembly (MLA) Laurent Desjardins.
+The NDP won 28 of 57 seats in the 1969 election and formed a minority government after gaining the support of maverick Manitoba Liberal Party member of the Legislative Assembly (MLA) Laurent Desjardins.
 Although the party had been expected to increase its parliamentary presence, its sudden victory was a surprise to most political observers.

 The question of leadership was important to the NDP's victory.
-After Dufferin Roblin resigned as Premier in 1967, the Progressive Conservatives chose Walter Weir as his replacement.
-While Roblin was a Red Tory, Weir was from the party's rural conservative wing, and alienated many urban and centre-left voters who had previously supported the Tories.
+After Dufferin Roblin resigned as Premier of Manitoba in 1967, the Progressive Conservatives chose Walter Weir as his replacement.
+While Roblin was a Red Tory, Weir was from the party's rural conservative wing, and alienated many urban and centrist to centre-left voters who had previously supported the Tories.
 The Liberals, for their part, called former cabinet minister Robert Bend out of a decade-long retirement to lead the party before the election.
 Like Weir, Bend was a rural populist who had difficulty appealing to urban voters.
-He campaigned on a "cowboy/rodeo" theme that made both himself and his party look dated.

 Schreyer, by contrast, was a centrist within the NDP.
 He was not ideologically committed to democratic socialism, and was in many respects more similar to federal Liberal Prime Minister Pierre Trudeau than to the province's traditional NDP leadership.
 He was also the first of Manitoba's social-democratic leaders who was not from an Anglo-Saxon and Protestant background.
-A German-Austrian Catholic from rural Manitoba, he appealed to constituencies that were not previously inclined to support the NDP.
+A Catholic of German–Austrian descent from rural Manitoba, he appealed to constituencies that were not previously inclined to support the NDP.